sriramprabhuu/Ticketing/README.md

 *	Create database schema ("ticketing") in MYSQL, with the DB scripts found in db/DB_Mysql_DDL_and_masterData.sql.
 *	To deploy, copy the war to the "webapps" in Tomcat or "standalone/deployments" directory of Jboss.
 *	Logging done using log4j (src\log4j.properties).

-**Note: The program has been deployed in Open Shift (with Tomcat and MySQL stack), and is available at
+*       Note: The program has been deployed in Open Shift (with Tomcat and MySQL stack), and is available at http://jbossews-rajen.rhcloud.com/Ticketing/
-	http://jbossews-rajen.rhcloud.com/Ticketing/
+*       Since it is for free, the heap space is very low, often it goes out of memory (Small gear on the free account with           heap space 512MB).
+Please let me know incase the application is not available, will restart it for you.

 Architecture:
 -----------------------